+Notes: (1)

-Notes: (1) Member of the Audit Committee.
+Member of the Audit Committee.
 Each Audit Committee member is "independent" and "financially literate" within the meaning of National Instrument 52-110 - Audit Committees, and possesses education or experience that is relevant for the performance of their responsibilities as an Audit Committee member.

-(2) Member of the Compensation, Nominating and Corporate Governance Committee.
+- (2) Member of the Compensation, Nominating and Corporate Governance Committee. - (3) Dr. Ken Thomas retired from the Company's Board of Directors effective April 10, 2024.